HUMSI — Human Security Initiative

 Two individuals were detained by ICE and subsequently released on bond following legal proceedings.
 Estefany María Rodríguez Flores, a Colombian journalist for Nashville Noticias, was detained during a traffic stop on March 4, 2026, and released on March 19 after an immigration judge granted bond.
 Leqaa Kordia, a 33-year-old Palestinian woman, was detained in March 2025 after meeting with immigration authorities and held for over a year at Prairieland Detention Facility in Texas before being released on March 16, 2026, following a judge's bond order that the Department of Homeland Security declined to appeal.
 Leqaa Kordia, a Palestinian woman and visible campus advocate, was detained in March 2025 for staying in the U.S. on an expired F-1 student visa.
 While in detention, she experienced her first-ever seizure and was handcuffed to a hospital bed for 72 hours.
 An immigration judge ordered her release on bond twice before the government kept her detained through automatic stays.
 A Texas judge ordered her release a third time on March 16, 2026, setting bond at $100,000.

-Miami DACA recipient detained in ICE custody in New Mexico
+Miami DACA recipient detained despite approval, deported to Honduras after year in ICE custody

 Mar 19, 2026Miami, FLHonduras